-Role of University/Internship Role of PEN Team Role of Student/Intern Identify students needing a topic.
-Assign student Knowledge Pathway topic for questions and Background document or special project topic.
-Meet with student to discuss progress and compliance with timelines agreed upon with PEN® Content Manager / PEN® Director.
-If needed, with the PEN® Content Manager, identify an advisor (from practice with a Master's degree) on the thesis team.
-"Distribute" PEN® Student Assignment Guide to students.
-Ensure students sign the IP & DAI Waivers and return them to: PEN® Content Manager.
+Role of University/Internship

+- 1. Identify students needing a topic. - 2.
+Assign student Knowledge Pathway topic for questions and Background document or special project topic. - Meet with student to discuss progress and compliance with timelines agreed upon with PEN Content Manager / PEN Director. - 4.
+If needed, with the PEN Content Manager, identify an advisor (from practice with a Master's degree) on the thesis team. - 5.
+"Distribute" PEN Student Assignment Guide to students. - Ensure students sign the IP & DAI Waivers and return them to: PEN Content Manager. - 7.
 Review and assess the work and mentor content development.

-Provide list of topics needing.
-Knowledge Pathway (KP) content development - should be an area of research interest for the university or discuss project topics of interest to the PEN® service.
-Provide assignment guidelines and PEN® Student Assignment Guide for the process of developing the KP or completing the special project.
-Agree on development timeline.
-Help to link student to practitioners for question development and feedback on KP content drafts or to other PEN® team members for feedback on special projects.
-If needed, with the University person, identify an advisor (from practice with a Master's degree) on the thesis team.
-Act as a resource for the student and professor.
-Use PEN® templates and PEN® Student Assignment Guide to write content of KP or to complete special project.
-Define practice questions for topic area based on feedback from practitioners or define special project outline.
-Draft KP or project in a timely manner.
-Obtain feedback on content from practitioners and experts.
-Commitment to revise based on feedback.
-Be respectful of commitment dates and communicate if changes are needed.
-Sign IP & DAI Waivers and return to the university course professor.
+Role of PEN® Team

+- 1. Provide list of topics needing.

+Knowledge Pathway (KP) content

+development should be an area of

+research interest for the university or

+discuss project topics of interest to

+the PEN service.

+- 2. Provide assignment guidelines and PEN Student Assignment Guide for the process of developing the KP or completing the special project.

+- 3. Agree on development timeline.

+- 4. Help to link student to practitioners for question development and feedback on KP content drafts or to other PEN team members for feedback on special projects.

+- 5. If needed, with the University person, identify an advisor (from practice with a Master's degree) on the thesis team.

+- 6. Act as a resource for the student and professor.